phetsims/equality-explorer/doc/implementation-notes.md

 are treated as equivalent, and no transform is required.
 (If you don't understand that, don't worry about it.)

 **Query parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
-All sim-specific query parameters are documented in [EqualityExplorerQueryParameters](https://github.com/phetsims/equality-explorer/blob/master/js/common/EqualityExplorerQueryParameters.js).
-Query parameters that are common to all sims are described in [initialize-globals.js](https://github.com/phetsims/chipper/blob/master/js/initialize-globals.js).
+Sim-specific query parameters are documented in [EqualityExplorerQueryParameters](https://github.com/phetsims/equality-explorer/blob/master/js/common/EqualityExplorerQueryParameters.js).
+Query parameters that are common to all sims are documented at QUERY_PARAMETERS_SCHEMA in [initialize-globals.js](https://github.com/phetsims/chipper/blob/master/js/initialize-globals.js).

 **Memory management**: